-Pros: Excellent pedaling feel; stable base; doesn't require power; helpful integrated computer; unique surface treatments
+Excellent pedaling feel; stable base; doesn't require power; helpful integrated computer; unique surface treatments

-Cons: Frame has two flaws: it can rub the inside of your legs, and the handlebar reach is limited
+Frame has two flaws: it can rub the inside of your legs, and the handlebar reach is limited

 Combining the convenience of a dedicated indoor bike with the new-school tech of an interactive smart trainer, the Tacx Neo Bike is in some ways the best of both worlds.
 The unique surface treatments add mental engagement, and the cockpit with USB ports, tablet holder, integrated computer and phone tray is largely well done.
 But the frame design is a bummer; definitely try before you buy so you can see if the inner-leg clearance is an issue for you.

 Okay let’s get something clear: smart bikes designed for cyclists are not the same as indoor bikes, like those from Peloton or NordicTrack.
 For starters, the former are power-based tools designed to interact with third-party software, like Zwift, or TrainerRoad, while the latter are largely closed ecosystems that work with their own software.
-Tacx was the first company to create a smart bike—a combination of a smart trainer that measures power and adjusts resistance to third-party software, integrated with a dedicated indoor bike.
+Tacx was an early company to create a smart bike—a combination of a smart trainer that measures power and adjusts resistance to third-party software, integrated with a dedicated indoor bike.

 Tacx Neo Bike cockpit design